Blue Heelers are hard-working, intelligent, and loyal dogs. They are highly energetic and thrive on a healthy diet.

 Blue Heelers are powerful and active dogs.
 They work on farms as herding dogs and may suffer from joint and ligament damage.
 Dietary sources of glucosamine and chondroitin can improve joint flexibility and health.
-Tearing of the Blue Heeler’s cruciate ligament is a big concern and should be surgically addressed for dogs with a long life of running ahead of them.
+Tearing of a Blue Heeler’s cruciate ligament is a big concern and should be surgically addressed for dogs with a long life of running ahead of them.

 Some Blue Heelers can also suffer from canine hip dysplasia.
 Symptoms include hobbling, reduced physical activity, and stiffness—especially after a night’s rest.
 Dog foods with high calcium content can help prevent this condition.

 Progressive retinal atrophy is another relatively common condition that appears in Blue Heelers.
 It’s an eye condition that involves retinal deterioration and may lead to impaired vision.
 Pay attention to how your dog sees at night.
 While this eye condition is painless, it can lead to complete blindness.
 A healthy diet can help prevent retinal atrophy and may even reduce eye fatigue.